Written by: Carey Sanders, CORT Senior Account Executive

 Furniture manufacturers are infusing flexibility by adding enhancements for easy reconfiguration and multi-purpose use.
 The bigger picture is that purchase is still required.
 Storage, labor, and asset management… still needed.
 Furnished speculative suites can be more “show” than “go” as corners are often cut to stage a space vs. have it ready for occupancy.
 Lead times can influence move-in dates and additional capital may be required.

-There is a lighter, innovative model that is Permanently Flexible™.
+There is a lighter, innovative option that is CORT Permanently Flexible® Solutions.
 CORT has curated a national furniture offering accessible by subscription called Furniture-as-a-Service.
 FaaS allows owners to create speculative suites that are changeable.
 Partially staging a suite, similar to a home stager spotlighting the living room and master bedroom, makes an impression at a fraction of the cost.
 When the space is leased adaptations happen quickly.
 Billing can stay with the owner or be transferred to the tenant.
 New customers become returning customers as they experience the ease of activating furniture with speed.
 Each day, CORT teams are at work preparing, delivering, picking up, and restocking orders.
 When flexibility is required or uncertainty is part of the conversation, this solution alleviates the need to purchase inventory, wait for it, move it, count it, depreciate it, and decommission it.